ahmedsamehahmed55/ASME-electrical-team/README.md

 ## 🏆 Achievements

-- 🏅 **Leaps and Bounds Award** – For significant improvements in the systems engineering
+- 🏅 **Leaps and Bounds Award** – For significant improvements in the application of systems engineering.
 - 🥉 **3rd Place in Presentation and Demonstration**
 - ⚡ **Most Energy-Efficient Team**